Chief Innovation Officer

 Intentional experiences are my bread and butter.

-• I've got a deep, longstanding passion for user research that drives change.
-Here's a video training on discovery interview skills that is used widely for hospital staff and researchers.
+I've got a deep, longstanding passion for user research that drives change.
+Here's a video training on discovery interview skills I created that is still used widely for hospital staff and researchers.

 COLLABORATIVE LEADERSHIP